hww3/finscribe/README.txt

       - Public.Web.Wiki
       - Public.Tools.ConfigFiles
       - Public.Web.FCGI (if deploying using FastCGI)

 1. Prepare the database:
    Mysql:
    a.
 Create a mysql database for the blog.
      mysqladmin [connection parameters] create mydbname
-   b.
-Populate the new database with the config/schema.mysql script.
-     mysql [connection parameters] mydbname < config/schema.mysql

    SQLite:
    a.
-Create and populate the database:
-     sqlite dbfilename < config/schema.sqlite
+No action required, though the location where your database file
+      will reside must be writable by the FinScribe user.

    PostgreSQL:
    a.
 Create database for the blog:
      createdb mydbname
-   b.
-Populate the new database with the config/schema.postgres script.
-     psql [connection parameters] mydbname < config/schema.postgres

-3. Create a configuration file for your blog in the config/ direcotry, by copying config/dev.cfg and editing as necessary.

-    cp config/dev.cfg.sample config/myconfigname.cfg

-4. Install the objects in the model:

-     [from the Fins directory]
-     ./fin_serve.pike --hilfe . yourconfigname

-     when you get the > prompt, enter:

-     application->install();
-     quit

-     answer the questions when prompted.

-     your application database will be populated with an initial user and some starting content.

-5. Start the blog application:
+2. Start the blog application:

     ./fin_serve.pike -p portnumber . yourconfigname

-6. Access your application by pointing your browser to the proper port number supplied when you start fin serve.
+3. Access your application by pointing your browser to the proper port number supplied when you start fin serve.
+On first access, you'll be presented with the installation wizard.
+Simply follow the steps to install and configure your FinScribe instance.